LaunchCode-Education-Archived/csharp-web-development/src/chapters/inheritance/casting.rst

 was declared only as a ``Cat``, after all) then we’ll experience a runtime exception.
 A **runtime exception** is an error that occurs upon running the program, and is not found by the compiler beforehand.
-These are dangerous, and situations where they might come up should be avoided.
+These are dangerous, and situations where these exeptions might come up should be avoided.
 So you should only cast an object to another type when you are very sure that it’s safe to do so.

-Storing objects of one type (e.g. ``HouseCat``) in a variable or field of another “compatible” type (e.g. ``Cat``) is an example of **polymorphism**.
-Polymorphism is another one of the pillars of OOP and we’ll have more to say about it in a future lesson.
+Storing objects of one type (e.g. ``HouseCat``) in a variable or field of another compatible type (e.g. ``Cat``) is an example of **polymorphism**.
+Polymorphism is another one of the pillars of OOP and we’ll have more to say about it in the next lesson.

 Check Your Understanding
 ------------------------